-Leave No Trace is simple.
+It's simple.
 At its heart it is a set of seven principles which can be applied in any natural setting to minimize human impacts on the environment.
-Whether you are hiking and camping in the park's wilderness or driving for an afternoon, following Leave No Trace principles will help protect our mountains for you and for future visitors.
+Whether you are hiking and camping in the park's wilderness or driving for an afternoon, please keep these in mind.

 The Seven Principles of Leave No Trace: